48 COVID-19 vaccine clinics to open across Interior Health - BC Local News

 After a person becomes eligible for the vaccine, they can book an appointment anytime.
 Eligible people looking to book an appointment can do so themselves or have another person book the appointment on their behalf.

-Callers have on hand their legal name, date of birth, postal code, personal health number and current contact information, including a regularly-checked email address for booking confirmation.
+Callers are asked to have on hand their legal name, date of birth, postal code, personal health number and current contact information, including a regularly-checked email address for booking confirmation.

 In the Central Okanagan, a clinic at Kelowna's Trinity Hall will open March 15.
 Another will open at Kelowna Health Services Centre on March 17 and a West Kelowna clinic will open in a TBD location on March 22.